 10 Sep How a constitutional monarchy is a chain around democracy

-To answer that question I believe language plays an important role in determining which direction would provide the most suitable structure for a future Australia.
-Which is why I first looked up the following dictionary definitions for Monarchy and Democracy because they are the two current structural ideals of governance that Australia currently identifies with.
+In making this statement I believe language plays an important role in determining which direction would provide the most suitable structure for the Australia of the future.
+Which is what led me to first look up the dictionary definitions for Monarchy and Democracy because as the two current structural ideals of governance that Australia currently identifies with.

 New Oxford American Dictionary definitions:

 Monarchy: A form of government with a monarch at the head.

 (the monarchy) the monarch and royal family of a country, the monarch is the focus of loyalty and service.

 Democracy: A system of government by the whole population or all the eligible members of a state, typically through elected representatives.

 (Late Latin Greek demokratia, from demos, the people + kratia power, rule.

 From these definitions we can easily identify just how much these two forms of governance are at odds with each other.
 Their fusion is not a strengthening force rather it is a weakening of democracy that continues to validate a monarchy’s prime position within a modern society.
 The monarchy is about service and loyalty to the royal family and democracy is essentially about people power that allows for loyalty and service to be focused on the people for their benefit.